 Do you plan to "retire in place" and stay in your current area, or are you interested in retiring in a different state?
-In either case, you may want to consult a recent study by WalletHub if retirement is imminent.
+In either case, you may want to consult an annual study by WalletHub if retirement is imminent.

 The study ranked all 50 states using 41 statistical metrics that were weighted and grouped into three major categories important to retirees: affordability, quality of life, and healthcare.
 You may be surprised at some of the states in both the best and worst categories.
 Let's start with the top five.

 1. Florida You knew it had to be high on the list, didn't you?
-In terms of affordability, Florida topped the list while it placed fifth in terms of quality of life, overcoming its 20th-ranked healthcare rating.
+In terms of affordability, Florida topped the list while it placed seventh in terms of quality of life, overcoming its 27th-ranked healthcare rating.

-2. Colorado Ranked second in healthcare while quality of life came in 8th place, Colorado is constrained by its 23rd-place ranking in affordability.
+3. Colorado Ranked fourth in healthcare while quality of life came in ninth place, Colorado is constrained by its 26th-place ranking in affordability.

-4. Iowa Not typically thought of as a retirement destination, Iowa has decent rankings across the board (9th in healthcare, 11th in quality of life and 26th in affordability).
+4. New Hampshire Not typically thought of as a retirement destination, New Hampshire has decent rankings across the board (ninth in healthcare, third in quality of life and 25th in affordability).

-The next five desirable retirement states are, in order, Wyoming, New Hampshire, Idaho, Utah, and Arizona.
-Minnesota barely missed the top ten despite having number one rankings in both quality of life and healthcare, due to a dismal affordability ranking (42nd).
-Massachusetts also ranked high in quality of life and healthcare (second and fifth, respectively) and poorly in affordability (43rd).
+The next five desirable retirement states are, in order, Utah, Iowa, Wyoming, Pennsylvania, and Minnesota.
+Minnesota missed the top five despite having number one rankings in both quality of life and healthcare, due to a dismal affordability ranking (43rd).
+Let the free Retirement Planner by MoneyTips help you calculate when you can retire without jeopardizing your lifestyle.

 What about the five states with the worst rankings?
 In descending order, they are:

-48. Rhode Island Healthcare is above average (22nd), but quality of life and affordability are poor at 46th and 48th place, respectively.
+49. Rhode Island Healthcare is above average (18th), but quality of life and affordability are poor at 43rd and 46th place, respectively.

 Was your state not mentioned?
 Check the full study results for further details on your state's rankings and a breakdown of all the statistical metrics and weightings.